-Some time series fluctuate have high variance and it may be preferable to create a smoother version of the data that removes much of the short run volatility.
-The simplest way of doing this is a moving average.
-To graph a moving average in Stata, create it using tssmooth ma first. tssmooth ma caloriessm = calories , window(3 1 2)

-This generates a 6 year moving average with three lags, the current value and two leads.
+Some time series fluctuate a lot and you may prefer to look at a smoother version of the data that removes a lot of the short run volatility.
+There are a few statistical techniques to achieve this, the simplest of which is a moving average.
+To graph a moving average in Stata, create it using tssmooth ma first. tssmooth ma caloriessm = calories, window(3 1 2) This generates a 6 year moving average with three lags, the current value and two leads.
 You can apply weights to the different values if you wish.
 To show the original and the moving average series:

+tsline cal\

-tsline cal The widely used Hodrick-Prescott filter for macroeconomic data is available with the tsfilter hp command.
+The widely used Hodrick-Prescott filter for macroeconomic data is available with the tsfilter hp command.

-Sometimes you might wish to plot two or more variables which have different dimensions for example GNP and the unemployment rate.
+You might wish to plot two or more variables which have different dimensions for example GNP and the unemployment rate.
 In that case you can use a separate y axis for each of the two.
-Using the klein dataset:
+Using the klein dataset: twoway (scatter consump yr, c(l) yaxis(1)) (scatter taxnetx yr, c(l) yaxis(2))

-twoway (scatter consump yr, c(l) yaxis(1)) (scatter taxnetx yr, c(l) yaxis(2)) To get a taste for some of the many options you can use in crafting an image, consider this:
+To get a taste for some of the many options you can use in crafting your image.
+Consider this:

-twoway (scatter consump yr, c(l) msymbol(Dh) mcolor(blue) msize(large) clwidth(thick) clcolor(maroon)
+twoway (scatter consump yr, c(I) msymbol(Dh) mcolor(blue) msize(large) clwidth(thick) clcolor(maroon)